et-codes/songvote/README.md

 ## TODO

-- Implement users
-  - Fix user ID in (s *Server) veto
-  - Track who adds a song
-  - Track who voted for and vetoed a song
+- Add logging to server errors and successes
 - Password encryption
 - Allow for undoing a vote or a veto?
 (TBD)
-- Use JSON arrays in SQLite instead of separate vote and veto tables - see [documentation](https://www.sqlite.org/json1.html).